rivergillis/jekyll-blog/_posts/malloc-post/2020-11-07-demystifying-malloc.md

 tags: [c, memory, programming]
 description: A journey through the implementation of malloc.
 ---
 It feels wrong to use a tool without knowing fully how it works.
 As programmers it is hard to accept that there is only so much that can fit into our noggins at once, but looking at code benchmarks or stack traces to see that some large amount of time is spent in some low-level C code always makes me wonder what is really going on in there.
-Maybe you're like me and occasionally start to use the 'Go to definition' IDE feature on standard libraries, and after a second or two of searching your window fills with scary underscores and #DEFINEs of things you didn't know existed, you think maybe this thing was auto-generated and no human would bother writing this header-file-hell.
+Maybe you're like me and occasionally start to use the 'Go to definition' IDE feature on standard libraries, and after a second or two of searching your window fills with scary underscores and `#DEFINE`s of things you didn't know existed, you think maybe this thing was auto-generated and no human would bother writing this header-file-hell.
 Unsatisfied you go back to whatever you were working on, no closer to understanding what's *really* going on down there.

 For me I was always perplexed by `malloc`.
 It's a simple function, you ask for memory and it gives it to you.
 But *how* could a C function do that?
 What on Earth does it mean to *allocate* memory?
 Isn't it all there, sitting on the bus, just **waiting** for us to issue some good 'ol `MOV` instructions?
 Even worse, it is used *everywhere*.
 Even if you aren't using C there's a good chance you're using `malloc`, every time you create a new object in a language implemented in C, like `cpython` for instance.
 It isn't the only way to acquire memory, but it sure is a popular one.

 So let's take a look at `malloc`, it can't be that complicated right?
-Here's `malloc`:
+Here's a simple `malloc`:

 ```c
 void* malloc(size_t size) {